-Currently ranked as a top 20 female pole vaulter in the world with a personal best vault of 4.62 meters (just under 15' 2"), Mary trains in Boston, Massachusetts at MIT under her personal coach Danny Wilkerson.
+Mary Saxer is a National Champion and world class professional pole vaulter from Buffalo, New York.
+With a personal best vault of 4.71 meters (15' 5.5), Mary trains in Boston, Massachusetts under her personal coach Danny Wilkerson.
 Sometimes she still returns to her alma mater, the University of Notre Dame, in South Bend, Indiana to train as well.
-Her goal is to represent the United States at the 2016 Olympics in Rio.

 Mary received a full scholarship to attend the University of Notre Dame.
 There she became the school record holder, a three-time Big East Conference Pole Vault Champion, a two-time NCAA All-American, and placed 3rd at the 2009 NCAA Outdoor National Championships under coach Jim Garnham, a fellow Buffalo native.
 She graduated from the prestigious university in 2009 with a degree in Marketing.

-As Mary pursues her Olympic dream, she feels truly blessed to have such an amazing support system in her friends and family, especially her parents Ann and Don Saxer and fiancé Justin Sibears who have been at her side throughout her journey.
+As Mary pursues her dreams, she feels truly blessed to have such an amazing support system in her family, friends, and sponsors.
+Her husband Justin Sibears, her parents Ann and Don Saxer, and her coach Danny Wilkerson have been at her side throughout her journey.